 Unless you're eating a chopped up slice of meatloaf (pro tip: shepherd's pie is a good choice later in your recovery), you can forget having poultry, beef, pork, or fish at mealtime.
 I haven't found an easy way to eat meat (it’s hard when you can’t chew), but if you attempt it at home, my advice would be to cut your protein into tiny pieces.
 Even then, there's a chance that chicken can turn into a choking hazard.

-I miss bread so much, but it’s something you simply can't have during the first few days of your recovery.
+Bread is something you simply can't have during the first few days of your recovery.
 Toast, muffins, bagels, and crusty bread are off the menu for now, as these can do some serious damage to your gums.
 If your jaw and gums are feeling stronger after the first five days, sweet Hawaiian rolls are a good place to start since they’re so soft.

-4) Spicy Foods
+4. Spicy Foods

 Salt and pepper are normally a home cook's best friend, but you'll want to avoid adding these in excess if you hate lingering stinging and burning in your mouth after mealtime.
 Ditto for spices like cayenne pepper or chile powder.

-5) Crackers, Pretzels, Chips, Seeds, Nuts, etc.
+5. Crackers, Pretzels, Chips, Seeds, Nuts, etc.